Jason-Duffy/AVRly/getting-started/README.md

 ## Breadboards
 I like [these][Small_Breadboard_URL] ones with the power supply module for small test projects, and [these][Large_Breadboard_URL] ones for larger, more complex projects.
 For anything beyond that, I would design a development PCB with lots of connection and expansion flexibility.

+## Power Supply (optional)
+Most ISP programmers will provide a 5V power line for your MCU, however this is likely sourced from your PC's USB port, and there are a few things to be aware of here.
+First, most USB ports can only source upto 500mA, so if your project is likely to come close to or surpass that limit, you wil need to provide an external power supply capable of sourcing that much current.
+Also note the GPIO's on the AVR aren't able to source (or sink) much current, 40mA is the upper limit, so further driver circuitry will be needed to drive larger loads.

 ## Jumpers/Dupont cables
 A set of [breadboard jumper cables][Breadboard_Jumpers_URL] is handy to keep your close wiring neat and tidy, then a set of various lengths and connection types of [dupont cables][Dupont_Cables_URL] is useful to connect to other peripherals.